Human Fibroblast Conditioned Media

 Overall, Growth Factors have increasing evidence (both proper clinical studies as well as some GF products with a cult following) showing that they have great anti-aging benefits.
-Whether you are comfortable with using human-derived ingredients or not or if you feel like the cons outweigh the pros or not, is up to you.
+Whether you are comfortable with using human-derived ingredients or if you feel the cons outweigh the pros, is up to you.
 If you are a better safe than sorry type, daily SPF + retinol is still the golden standard of anti-aging.

 Show me some proof